Fast track your treatment

 Burr holes are drilled into your skull, and tubes are then inserted to drain the blood away.
 They may be left in place for a few days to stop more blood collecting.

-If you would like to learn more about the treatment we offer at BMI Healthcare, please visit our treatments page.
-This can provide you with further information about other cosmetic surgeries that our team perform.
+If you would like to learn more about the procedures that we offer at our hospitals, please visit our treatments page.
+This can provide you with further information about the other surgeries that our team perform.